ShruAgarwal/Zoogist-Insights/README.md

 This project is an proof-of-concept (PoC) for an AI-powered tool designed to assist researchers and professionals in analyzing biodiversity datasets, specifically focusing on mammal occurrences.
 It allows users to ask questions in natural language, and the assistant will provide summarized results and visualizations, when possible.

-This MVP showcases this through:
+This PoC showcases this through:

 -   **LangChain Integration:** For easy integration of LLMs with existing data workflows.
--   **Groq LLM:** For leveraging a very fast language model, specifically the `mixtral-8x7b-32768` model, to generate the responses.
+-   **Groq LLM:** For leveraging a very fast language model, specifically the `llama-3.1-8b-instant` model, to generate the responses.
 This model has been used for its balance between speed and text generation quality, and has worked well during MVP development for summarizing insights based on complex queries.
 -   **Streamlit Interface:** To create a user-friendly web-based application that anyone can use.
 -   **Plotly Visualizations:** For creating different types of interactive charts based on user inputs.